cfu288/mere-medical/apps/docs/blog/2022-01-07-what-is-mere-medical.md

 I searched for other services and apps that would automatically sync to multiple patient portals and aggregate my records.
 I thought to myself that there was no way I was the first one to have this problem.

-In my search for an app to do this for me, I found one or two decent-looking options, but the main issue I had with them was that they were external third parties.
+In my search for an app to do this for me, I found one or two decent-looking options, but the main issue I had with them was that they were external third party companies not directly associated to my health care providers.
 While many of them looked reputable, I was antsy about sending over my medical information to a third party.
 What if this company had a data leak?
 What if they sold their product to another cooperation?

 At this point, I decided it was time to build something myself to solve my problems.
 I had a few goals in mind for a solution that other solutions didn't solve or seem to prioritize: